orbeon/orbeon-forms-doc/installation/jboss.md

 ## Setup a JDBC datasource

-To setup a datasource, if you'd like Orbeon Forms to connect to your relational database, here for MySQL:
+To setup a datasource, if you'd like Orbeon Forms to connect to your relational database, do the following:

 1. Setup Orbeon Forms to use a JBoss datasource (configured in the following steps):
     1. Set the `oxf.fr.persistence.provider.*.*.*` property to your `properties-local.xml`